How to contribute to open-source project: A beginner's guideOpen Source

 Step 1: Project Identification Start small and steady!

 Once you have the basics clear, it’s time to identify the type of project that suits you.
 Go for something familiar and smaller that interests you - like a library you use every day, a framework you are familiar with, or an app you’ve been using regularly.
 It will help you grasp the fundamentals of collaborative environments.
 This step is crucial.
-Most first time open-source contributors that choose a complex project end up getting discouraged when they can’t contribute to it.
-Hence, we suggest picking a project that is either small or extremely well documented.
+Most first-time open-source contributors that choose a complex project end up getting discouraged when they can’t contribute to it.
+Hence, we suggest picking a project that is either small or extremely well-documented.
 If you still can’t find a suitable project, GitHub has you covered.
 GitHub projects are clustered into directories called ‘Showcases’ such as “security”, “virtual reality”, “text editors”, “CSS preprocessors”, etc. You can choose the showcase you like and browse a multitude of projects there.GitHub also has a curated list of first contributions, and you may begin by making your initial attempts using these lists here (https://github.com/firstcontributions/first-contributions).

 Step 2: Identify an issue within the project

 GitHub issues is a place to report bugs in a project but it’s also much more than that.
 Developers use them to collect user feedback, request new features, request to remove recently added features, and much more.
-You’ll find issue labels like “Beginner-friendly", “Low-hanging Fruit”, “Good First Issue”, “Help Wanted”, etc., that denotes the issues that may better be addressed.
+You’ll find issue labels like “Beginner-friendly", “Low-hanging Fruit”, “Good First Issue”, “Help Wanted”, etc., that denote the issues that may better be addressed.
 A good way would be to comment on an issue that you’d like to help with, before undertaking any significant coding work.
 Tap on the tab to view the issues.
 Contributing to the documentation of the issue selected is always a good way to start!
 This is what the issue tab of a usual project looks like.
 Notice the ”Good First Issue” here.

 Before finalizing an issue, go through the comments and make sure it is a legit issue that has been verified by one of the maintainers.
 However, don’t feel discouraged if you’re not able to find a suitable issue.
-You can always go back, select another project and I’m sure you can find an issue that you can resolve.
+You can always go back, and select another project and I’m sure you can find an issue that you can resolve.
 You can also find some beginner-friendly issues here:

 Step 3: Setting Up the Environment